T

 Orthographic Variants:

-to break someone’s head (see Karttunen)
+head down (see Karttunen)

 Orthographic Variants:

-headache (see Karttunen)
+something inclined (see Karttunen)

 Orthographic Variants: